andrew-lundy/andrew-lundy/README.md

 ### Hello, my name is Andrew. 👋

-I love building systems and helping people by using code.
+I love building systems and helping people through software.

 As a freelance engineer, I help companies build innovative software solutions for iOS.
 Here are some tools I utilize in development:
 - Swift